Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Abstract

 \section{Abstract}

-Risk-limiting audits (RLAs) guarantee a high probability of correcting incorrect reported outcomes before the outcomes are certified.
-The most efficient RLAs use \emph{ballot-level comparison}, comparing the voting system's interpretation of individual ballot cards sampled at random (\emph{cast-vote records}, CVRs) from a trustworthy paper trail to a human interpretation of the same cards.
-Such comparisons require the voting system to create and export CVRs in a way that can be linked to the individual ballots the CVRs purport to represent.
-Such links can be created by keeping the ballots in the order in which they are scanned or by printing a unique serial number on each ballot.
-But for precinct-count systems (PCOS), these strategies may compromise vote anonymity: the order in which ballots are cast may identify the voters who cast them.
-Printing a unique pseudo-random number (``cryptographic nonce'') on each ballot card after the voter last touches it could reduce such privacy risks.
-But what if the system does not in fact print a unique number on each ballot or does not accurately report the numbers it printed?
-This paper gives two ways to conduct an RLA so that even if the system does not print a genuine nonce on each ballot or misreports the nonces it used, the audit's risk limit is not compromised (however, the anonymity of votes might be compromised).
-One method allows untrusted technology to be used to imprint and to retrieve ballot cards.
-The method is adaptive: if the technology behaves properly, this protection does not increase the audit workload.
-But if the imprinting or retrieval system misbehaves, the sample size the RLA requires to confirm the reported results when the results are correct is generally larger than if the imprinting and retrieval were accurate.
-If the reported outcome is incorrect, the audit still limits the risk conservatively, whether the imprinting and retrieval technology misbehaved or not.
+Risk-limiting audits (RLAs) guarantee a high probability of correcting incorrect reported electoral outcomes before the outcomes are certified.
+The most efficient are \emph{card-level comparison audits} (CLCAs), which compare the voting system's interpretation of randomly selected individual ballot cards (\emph{cast-vote records}, CVRs) from a trustworthy paper trail to a human interpretation of the same cards.
+CLCAs have logistical and privacy hurdles: Individual randomly selected cards must be retrieved for manual inspection; the voting system must export CVRs; and the CVRs must be linked to the corresponding physical cards, to compare the two.
+In practice, such links have been made by keeping cards in the order in which they are scanned or by printing serial numbers on cards as they are scanned.
+Both methods may compromise voter privacy.
+Cards selected for audit have been retrieved by manually counting into stacks or by looking for cards with particular serial numbers.
+The methods are time-consuming; the first is also error-prone.
+Connecting CVRs to cards using a unique pseudo-random number (``cryptographic nonce'') printed on each card after the voter last sees it could reduce privacy risks, but retrieving the card imprinted with a particular random number may be harder than counting into a stack or finding the card with a given serial number.
+And what if the system does not in fact print a unique number on each ballot or does not accurately report the numbers it printed?
+This paper presents a method for conducting CLCAs that maintains the risk limit even if the system does not print a genuine nonce on each ballot or misreports the identifiers it used.
+The method also allows untrusted technology to be used to retrieve the cards selected for audit---automation that may drastically reduce audit workload, whether cards are imprinted with serial numbers or putative nonces.
+The method limits the risk rigorously, even if the imprinting or retrieval technology misbehaves.
+If the imprinting and retrieval systems behave properly, this protection does not increase the number of cards the RLA has to inspect to confirm or correct the outcome.